QuentinRa/blog.quentinra.dev/proj/methods/index.md

 >   argument or an invalid usage)

 The two should switch roles at least once in a while.
-This will help writing better code, maybe faster since "4 eyes are better than two".
-It's quite useful to train a new developer so I'm practicing that a lot when starting a project with a less experienced developer to make sure that they don't waste time on useless stuff and increase their skills faster.
+This will help writing a more maintainable code, maybe faster since <q>Four eyes are better than two</q>.
+It's quite useful to train a new developer so I'm practicing that a lot when starting a project with a less experienced developer to make sure that they don't waste time on useless stuff and improve their skills faster.

 You got tools like VSC / IntelliJ allowing you to work on your friend's computer and code with him.
 This